shadibdair/Java-Design-Pattern/Design Pattern (Java )/what is Design Pattern/README.md

 #### The Command pattern is known as a behavioural pattern,as it's used to manage algorithms, relationships and responsibilities between objects.
 Thedefinition of Command provided in the original Gang of Four book on DesignPatterns states:
 * Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations
 ---
+## The Adapter Design Pattern
+#### converts the interface of a class into another interface the client expect.
+#### Adapter lets classes work together that couldn't otherwise becuase of incompatible interfaces.